MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 #### Scenario

-You are planning to create and code an MVC model that implements your plan for cupcakes and bakeries, in the application.
-The model must store data in a Microsoft SQL database and include properties that describe cupcakes, bakeries, and their content.
-The model must enable the application to store uploaded cupcakes, edit their properties, view their detailes, and delete them in response to user requests.
+You are planning to create and code an MVC models that implements your plan for cupcakes and bakeries, in the application.
+To connect the application to a data store, your development team has decided to use Entity Framework.
+You have been asked to create a class that derives from a DbContext class, and then use the class to retrieve data from the data store and store data in the data store.
+The application enables to store uploaded cupcakes, edit their properties, view their details, and delete them in response to user requests.

 #### Objectives